- How To Find Independent Car Transporters For Hire

 The answer is that you look in the same places you would for any other type of business service you’re considering.
 The internet and the phone book are your two best options, though it’s important to keep in mind that an independent transporter may not have as much of a web presence (or advertising budget) as some of the larger names in the industry.

 This arrangement allows independent shippers to partner with larger operations to benefit both parties.
 For a more in-depth look at the difference between a broker and a carrier, you can find more information in this article.
-An important distinction to remember is that some companies operate as both a carrier and a broker, which blurs the lines a little bit.
+An important distinction to remember is that some car shipping companies operate as both a carrier and a broker, which blurs the lines a little bit.

 Precautions To Take When Hiring Car Shippers